 In English, Mathematics, Science, History, Geography and French students are set according to student needs and abilities.

-In Year 9 they continue to follow a strong core entitlement but can opt for areas of strength.
+In Year 9 they continue to follow a strong core entitlement.
 This enables student to fully prepare themselves for the increasingly demanding GCSE qualifications.
 We are developing a rich options framework incorporating high quality academic and vocational qualifications.

 There is a core curriculum of: